eeroolli/Win-Android-Photo-Sync-with-SSH-and-Rsync/LOG_FILES_GUIDE.md

 Log files use year-based naming (e.g., `sync_log_2025.txt`) to keep historical data organized.
 Each year gets its own set of log files.

-## CSV Parsing with csvtool
-All scripts use `csvtool` for robust, RFC-compliant CSV parsing.
-This ensures correct handling of paths with spaces, commas, or quotes.

-Install csvtool with:
-    sudo apt-get install csvtool

-Example: To get all imported file paths:
-    csvtool col 2 imported_to_lightroom_hashes.csv | tail -n +2

-To check if a file hash exists:
-    csvtool col 1 imported_to_lightroom_hashes.csv | grep -qx "$hash"